SandSnip3r/Hyperbot/documents/build.md

 - Install Qt 6.9.0
 - Open Qt Creator
 - Click Open Project
-- Navigate to Hyperbot and choose CMakeLists.txt
+- Navigate to Hyperbot and choose the root-level CMakeLists.txt
-- Choose only one kit/configuration: Win64 Qt Configure (rl_ui only).
+- In Qt's "Configure Project" view, choose only one kit/configuration: "Win64 Qt Configure (rl_ui only) (CMake preset) - temporary".
 Deselect all others
+- Click the "Manage..." button on the right of the kit, to the left of "Details"
+- Below, click the dropdown for "Qt version:" and select "Qt 6.9.0 MSVC2022 64bit"
+- Click Ok
+- Click Configure Project
+- Once the configuration completes, you should still be in Qt Creator's "Projects" view, specifically in the "Build Settings" view.
+Under the "CMake" section, click "Details" on the right side of the "Build Steps" section.
+In the "Targets:" section check "rl_ui" and then uncheck "all"
+- While still in the "Projects" view, on the left, under your kit, select "Run" (instead of "Build")
+- Look for "Run configuration:" in the "Run" section and change this to "rl_ui"